syncfusion-content/javascript-docs/js/api/ejRTE.md

-This API allows to enable the file browser support in RTE control to browse, create delete and upload the files in specified current directory.
+This API allows to enable the file browser support in the RTE control to browse, create, delete and upload the files in the specified current directory.

 Default Value: